09:31

 Let’s start with the very basics.
 What exactly is the cloud?
 Apart from being those fluffy white things we see when we look up, the cloud refers to a network of remote servers accessed over the internet to store, manage, and process data rather than using a local server or a personal computer.
 It provides users access to applications and data from anywhere with an internet connection.

 So, rather than “downloading” software on a computer, users can access the software via the internet, and the software runs via the servers' cloud computing resource.
+This is one of the main advantages of cloud-based 3D CAD software over traditional software: There’s nothing to install, maintain, or update on your local machine.
 Cloud computing technology offers scalability, flexibility, and cost-effectiveness, as users can pay for only the resources they use and easily scale up or down as needed.

 2. What is Software-as-a-Service (SaaS)?